 PLMN Cell: a cell of the PLMN.

+RACH-less LTM: an LTM cell switch procedure where UE skips the RA procedure.

 RedCap UE: a UE with reduced capabilities as specified in clause 4.2.21.1 in TS 38.306 [11].

 Relay discovery: AS functionality enabling 5G ProSe UE-to-Network Relay Discovery as defined in TS 23.304 [48], using NR technology but not traversing any network node.